CopernicaMarketingSoftware/Documentation/Yothalot/php-pool.md

     // adding jobs to the pool
     public function add(Yothalot\Job $job);

-    // fetch a job that is ready
-    public function fetch();
+    // fetch and remove a job that is ready (returns null if all jobs are still running) public function fetch();

     // wait for a job to complete, and return that job